MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/install-microsoft-dynamics-gp-on-the-first-computer.md

 | ![component icon](media/installed-component.png "Component icon") Run all from My Computer                      | Will install the feature and all of its sub–features.                                                                    |
 | ![component icon](media/not-installed-component.png "Component icon") Not Available | Will not install the selected feature or sub–                                                                            |

 If you’ve installed a feature in a previous release, be sure that you’ve selected to install that feature in the Select Feature window.
-See [Microsoft Dynamics GP features](#_Microsoft_Dynamics_GP_1) on page 47 for a list of Microsoft Dynamics GP features.
+See [[!INCLUDE[prodshort](../includes/prodshort.md)] features](#_Microsoft_Dynamics_GP_1) on page 47 for a list of [!INCLUDE[prodshort](../includes/prodshort.md)] features.
 You also can install additional features.
 You can review the DYNAMICS.SET file for a list of features you have installed.

-7. Specify a new folder where the Microsoft Dynamics GP files should be installed.
+7. Specify a new folder where the [!INCLUDE[prodshort](../includes/prodshort.md)] files should be installed.
 To select a different folder, click Browse.

 After you have specified the installation location, click Next.